 (…existing texts..)

-A MLD shall not transmit other individually addressed QoS Data frames through a STA affiliated with the MLD belonging to the TID without block ack negotiation to any STA affiliated with the associated MLD while the current individually addressed QoS Data frame belonging to the TID without block ack negotiation has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).
+An(#16326) MLD shall not transmit other individually addressed QoS Data frames through a STA affiliated with the MLD belonging to the TID without block ack negotiation to any STA affiliated with the associated MLD while the current individually addressed QoS Data frame belonging to the TID without block ack negotiation has not yet completed to the point of success, failed due to retry limit, or other MAC discard (e.g., lifetime expiration).

 TGbe editor: Change Clause 11.10.9 as follows (track change on):